sgtcortez/Termsequel/README.md

     - ### Columns

-        The columns, is what you can obtain(just obtain, because where is not supported yet) of information in a command.
+        The columns, is what you can obtain or use to filter.

         * NAME